The Aiguiers (cistern from rock) of St-Saturnin-lès-Apt

 Recommandations

-Do not enter the ruins of Travignon; risk of collapse!
+- At point 4: do not enter the ruins of Travignon; private, risk of collapse!

-Respect the tranquillity, the ancestral heritage and properties (some Aiguiers and Bories are private).
+- Respect the tranquility of the place, the ancestral heritage and the properties (some ewers and bories are private).

-Refrain from picking mushrooms and do not enter the truffle zones.
+- Refrain from collecting mushrooms and do not enter truffle-producing areas.

-Although the hiker always has priority, stay alert when approaching bikers, very present on the paths of the area.
+- Even if the hiker always has priority, remain vigilant when approaching mountain bikers, who are very present on the local trails.

 Information desks